chairaudio/tickle-examples/FAUST/README.md

 This is the state of the port of Philipps snare drum from pd to faust.
 At the time the code should easily compile to a jack-console binary by typing 'make' in the console inside the directory.

 The executable is installed in a build directory at the same place.
 So if you don't want, or cannot execute files from that place, you'll have to move it somewhere else.

-What is lacking at the moment is the control interface.
-I want to implement it through midi.
-I'll dig into it later, most likely tomorrow.